Making Waves: A Conversation with Paul Theroux

 Paul Theroux tells me he can’t surf.
 He’ll paddle a kayak or his outrigger canoe on the North Shore of O’ahu, and occasionally will glide down a low wave or what he describes as a “bump of water.”
 But he can relate to surfers, in no small part because he has been observing them and the monster waves they ride in this idyllic corner of the Aloha State.
 And he can relate because we all face challenges in our lives that are not unlike waves.
 Unemployment is a wave, a health ailment is a wave… even COVID-19 is a wave.
 “So, we are all surfers,” he says.
 “We’re negotiating these waves and trying to figure out how to get across and get to shore safely.”

 And in Theroux’s latest novel, Under the Wave at Waimea, aging big-wave surfer Joe Sharkey faces his greatest wave after he accidentally kills a stranger near Waimea Bay.
-The book – a gripping tale of narcissism, privilege, mortality and redemption – will be published by Houghton Mifflin Harcourt on April 13, 2021, just 3 days after the acclaimed author’s 80th birthday.
+The book – a gripping tale of narcissism, privilege, mortality and redemption – was published by Houghton Mifflin Harcourt on April 13, 2021, just 3 days after the acclaimed author’s 80th birthday.

 In his prolific career, launched in 1967 with his debut Waldo, Theroux has penned more than 50 books.
 His body of work includes award-winning novels like The Mosquito Coast and Picture Palace, as well as groundbreaking non-fiction travel publications The Pillars of Hercules, The Great Railway Bazaar, Dark Star Safari and On the Plains of Snakes.
 To celebrate his latest milestones, I sat down with the esteemed writer for an exclusive interview, where we discussed the themes of his new novel, Hawaii’s iconic surf culture, and his upcoming travels with Silversea.